 Timothy gave Dot a biscuit.
 Dot's eyes brightened, and the bulldog was forgotten.
 Then, Timothy noticed rooftops and golden light.

 Nearby gables (and the roofs of taller buildings in the distance) glowed in the golden light.
 The upper surfaces were luminous and distinct from the darker surfaces below.
 The ground level lacked all the richness imparted by the orange-yellow painter's light shining above.

 The beauty of the light captured Timothy's attention so

 completely that he decided to take a longer walk than normal.
 He would turn back home once he had reached the town square.

-The sun must have been putting on quite a show off in the distance.
+The sun must have been putting on quite a show up in the distance.
 Timothy could not see any of it.
-Three-story houses on his street walled off the sky.
-Ahead, poking above the roofs, a glowing church steeple caught his eye, but the sound of music coming from somewhere captured his attention.
-So he paused and let Dot have a long sniff around a giant terracotta pot.
+Three-story homes walled off the sky.
+Ahead, poking above the rooftops, a glowing church steeple caught his eye, but faint music coming from somewhere captured his attention instead.
+So he paused and let Dot have a long sniff around a giant terracotta pot while he listened.